zuzannna/CoffeeFlavors/README.md

 ![validation](images/validation.png)

-## Testing

-To test the code to make sure it works run the following command in your terminal shell from the <code>/CoffeeFlavors/tests</code>directory:

-    python test_utilities.py

-You will then see a report on the testing results.

 ## Next steps
 There is always something to improve.
 I think of this code as a prototype which deals with simplest cases.
 Let me walk you through the matching process.